Skip to main content

 Universal Recycling for Schools

-The Universal Recycling law ensures that all Vermonters have convenient and consistent services for recycling and composting; this includes at school.
+The Universal Recycling law requires all Vermont schools to have a convenient and consistent program for recycling and food scrap composting.
 Schools play a critical role in waste reduction as producers of recyclables and food scraps, but most importantly as educators.
 Schools serve as models for their communities and can teach students why recycling and composting matter.
 Behaviors we learn as children become our habits as adults, and the systems schools make today will be second nature for tomorrow’s leaders.

 If your school needs help improving your recycling or food scrap collection systems, call 802-828-1138.
 We will also connect you with your local solid waste management entity for further assistance.